muhrin/mincepy/docs/source/index.rst

 Features
 ++++++++

+* Out-of-the-box support for commonly used `scientific types`_, including:

+  * NumPy
+  * pandas
+  * ASE

-* Ability to work locally or collaboratively on a shared database.
+* Ability to work locally or collaboratively on a shared database
-* Automatic tracking of in-memory objects (`identity map`_).
+* Automatic tracking of in-memory objects (`identity map`_)
-* Easy addition of new Python types.
+* Easy addition of new Python types
-* Object version control.
+* Object version control
-* Tracking of references between objects.
+* Tracking of references between objects
-* Optimistic locking.
+* Optimistic locking
-* Plugin system makes it easy to extend mincePy to support new types.
+* Plugin system makes it easy to extend mincePy to support new types
-* Python 3.5+ compatible.
+* Python 3.5+ compatible
 * A responsive, Qt, `gui`_:

 .. image:: img/mincepy-gui.png